16 surefire ways to boost employee wellbeing in your workplace

 3. Set friendly fitness challenges

-A little competition never hurt anyone!
-Setting up fitness challenges for your team will help motivate them to care for their physical health and develop your company’s interpersonal relationships.
-Whether it’s steps per month or a distance challenge, you can give your employees a goal to work towards and allow colleagues to spur one another on.
+Setting up fitness challenges for your team will encourage them to care for their physical health.
+Whether it’s steps per month or a distance challenge, give your employees a fitness goal to work towards.

 4. Introduce wellbeing-based employee benefits